Acne Scar Treatment

 Types of Acne Scars

 Icepick scars appear as thin and deep ‘pitted scars’.
-These are most common on the cheeks however can appear on the forehead and temples as well.
+These are most common on the cheeks however often develop on the forehead and temples as well.
+Phenol CROSS, discussed below, is the most effective treatment for Icepick Scarring.

-Boxcar scars are broader but well demarcated scars with steep, sharply defined edges.
+Boxcar scars are broader well demarcated scars with steep, sharply defined edges.
+Phenol CROSS and Saline Subcision, discussed below, are effective treatments for improving boxcar scarring.

 Atrophic scars are most commonly found on the back or chest but can also occur on the face.
 Atrophic scars are due to a loss of collagen in the area of the scar, leading to depression of the skin.
 Unlike other types of acne scarring, long-term color changes (lightening or reddening) of the area within the scar may be noted with atrophic scars, especially on the chest and back.

 Hypertrophic scars are due to excessive scar tissue which develops during the healing process.
-Commonly referred to as keloids (incorrectly) hypertrophic scars present as , firm, raised, and sometimes contracted areas of skin.
+Commonly referred to as keloids, hypertrophic scars present as firm, raised, and sometimes contracted or tightened areas of skin.
+Hypertrophic scars in certain areas may be painful.
 Like atrophic scars these are most common on the chest and back but can occasionally occur on the face.
 These are typically treated with steroid injections and laser treatment to reduce thickness and associated erythema (redness).

 Treatments for Acne Scarring

-CROSS (Chemical Reconstitution of Skin Scars) is a technique which uses the principles of chemical peeling applied to acne scars.
-This treatment, which is most effective for icepick scarring, utilizes Phenol (>84% Carbolic Acid), or in some cases TCA (70-100% concentration), both of which are very powerful chemical peeling agents, directly to the base of ice-pick scars.
+CROSS (Chemical Reconstitution of Skin Scars) is a technique which uses the principles of chemical peeling applied to to the treatment acne scars.
+This treatment, which the most effective treatment for ice-pick scarring, utilizes Phenol (>84% Carbolic Acid), or in some cases TCA (70-100% concentration), both of which are very powerful chemical peeling agents, applied directly to the base of ice-pick scars.
 This causes an intense and highly focused chemical peel at the base of the scar, stimulating the formation of new collagen, elastin, and extracellular matrix leading to a reduction of scar depth over time.
 The CROSS Technique is is a clinically proven, well-tolerated, and effective treatment for icepick scarring with minimal to no downtime.
-CROSS treatments are performed monthly and depending on depth of scars 4-8 sessions are performed as a targeted therapy prior to field therapy with lasers and other energy based devices.
+CROSS treatments are performed monthly and depending on depth of scars 4-8 sessions are performed as a targeted therapy prior to treatment with lasers and other energy based devices to further blend in previous scarring with the surrounding normal skin.

 Acne Scar Subcision